U.S. Consumer Product Safety Commission (CPSC) Bans Phthalates Found in Crib Mattresses and Baby Bedding

 Most crib mattresses in use today contain phthalates, a group of chemicals known to affect a child’s developing endocrine (hormonal) system, and which may cause asthma, allergies and even cancer.
 Phthalates are so hazardous that they have already been banned in many countries of the world.

 But America is not yet safe from phthalates in crib mattresses as millions of crib mattresses currently in use contain these banned chemicals.
-Concerned moms should dispose of their current crib mattress and vinyl pads as they may contain banned substances.
+Concerned parents should dispose of their current crib mattress and vinyl pads as they may contain banned substances.
 Furthermore, other questionable chemicals that remain in baby crib mattresses have yet to be addressed.

 Does My Baby’s Crib Mattress Contain Phthalates?